JacksonKrizan/Clock-In_V2/README.md

 Reread FBLA requirements

-MAKE LOBBIES MORE FUNCTRIONAL LIKE PRIVATE LOBBIES PASSWORDS DISCRIPTIONS IN MENU ABOUT LOBBY ETC=

 Keep Unreliable On Change for player position and rotation syncing — that’s the right setting.
 Use Reliable or Reliable Delta Compressed only for data that must always arrive (like scores, health, or inventory).